benhammen/documentation-gradle-plugins/README.md

 Changes to existing markdown files will be visible shortly after saving.
 Changes to the the folder structure of layout.yaml files will require the browser to be manually refreshed.

+### Combine Documentation

+Combines each individual markdown-converted-to-html section/file/page into one html file/page for each top level document source folder as well as one all-in-one combined document.
+The order in which each section/file/page is combined matches the order described above in
+[layout.yaml](#layout.yaml).
+Since this is mostly intended to make it easy to print, some html elements are modified and section numbers are added.

+This task can be invoked with the "combineAll" command; the task is not automatically ran when "assembleAll" is invoked because combined documentation doesn't always need to be generated and it may unnecessarily lengthen build times.

 ### Check Documentation